aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ---
 ### WaitAfterConnectError
-Number of seconds to wait after connecting to the sever failed.
+Time delay in seconds before retrying after a failed connection attempt to the NATS server.

 **Type**: Integer